-Perspective | Things I do not ever need to hear or read about a shooter again.
+Perspective | Things I do not ever need to hear or read about a shooter again

 I want to hear about the systems that helped build the shooter.
 He didn’t come from nowhere.
 He is not a lone wolf.
 He might be a predator, but he is one whose worldview was shaped by the culture that raised him — the things he saw celebrated, the things he saw excused, the people who he was taught have value, the people who he was taught have none.

-I want to hear about whatever solutions we need to implement in order to make sure we don’t ever have to talk about people like him again.
+I want to hear about whatever solutions we need to implement to make sure we don’t ever have to talk about people like him again.

-But if your reaction to a man who has slain eight people is to look for ways to either humanize him, or blame women for making him inhumane, or imbue him with more dignity than has been bestowed upon the victims whose names we are only beginning to learn, or to conflate “madman” with “man-who-garden-variety-hates-women” — then I emphatically, resolutely, do not need to hear about that.
+But if your reaction to a man who has slain eight people is to look for ways to humanize him, or blame women for making him inhumane, or imbue him with more dignity than has been bestowed upon the victims whose names we are only beginning to learn, or conflate “madman” with “man who garden-variety-hates women” — then I emphatically, resolutely, do not need to hear about that.

 Monica Hesse is a columnist writing about gender and its impact on society.
 For more visit wapo.st/hesse.